zbx-sadman/WSUS/README.md

 Beware: frequent connections to WSUS may be nuke host server and yours requests will be processeed slowly.
 To avoid it - don't use small update intervals with Zabbix's Data Items and disable unused.

+**Note** Do not try import Zabbix v2.4 template to Zabbix _pre_ v2.4.
+You need to edit .xml file and make some changes at discovery_rule - filter tags area and change _#_ to _<>_ in trigger expressions.
+I will try to make template to old Zabbix.